MoussaAbdi/AirBnB_Paris/README.md

 * unicodedata
 * langdetect

-The reviews file should be downloaded on http://insideairbnb.com/get-the-data.html : please select the 'Detailed Review Data for listings in Paris' of the section 'Paris, Île-de-France, France'.
+The reviews file should be downloaded [here](http://insideairbnb.com/get-the-data.html) : please select the 'Detailed Review Data for listings in Paris' of the section 'Paris, Île-de-France, France'.

 ## Files Descriptions